Have you suffered a slip and fall hand or arm injury? Learn about common symptoms and how to make a claim for your damages.

 - Broken hand: The impact of a slip and fall can also break the tiny and delicate bones in your hand.
 The Mayo Clinic emphasizes that these fractures must be addressed as soon as possible.
 If a broken hand does not heal correctly, it can affect you for the rest of your life.

-- Broken wrist: A fractured wrist presents increased risk of nerve damage, disability, and arthritis.
+- Broken wrist: A fractured wrist presents an increased risk of nerve damage, disability, and arthritis.
 You can also damage the ligaments in your wrist.

 - Related injuries: FOOSH accidents may also hurt other parts of your body, like your shoulder.
 When seeking medical attention, make sure you are evaluated for rotator cuff injuries or fractures near your upper arm.